-To what extent can you go for your country?
+What extent would you go to for your country?
 Sehmat Khan, an Indian, undercover RAW agent marries into a Pakistani family to spy on the enemy and gain valuable intel.
 Based on true events, the movie directed by Meghna Gulzar flies high on emotional tension.

-This musical enterprise starring Ranveer Singh and Alia Bhatt explores the downtrodden themes of underprivileged slums of Mumbai where our male protagonist resides and combats an abuse and poverty-riddled life on a daily basis.
+This musical enterprise, starring Ranveer Singh and Alia Bhatt, explores the downtrodden themes of underprivileged slums of Mumbai where our male protagonist resides and combats an abusive- and poverty-riddled life on a daily basis.
 The film takes you through his journey to discover his natural knack for artistry.

 A romance spanning 25 years with a twist where the self-proclaimed antagonist is none other than their sickly daughter.
 A beautiful heart-wrenching account of a family’s struggle to cling to hope in perhaps the darkest of times.